joealden/corum-docs/src/design/6-testing/3-plan.md

 If all of these tests pass, then the site is verified to be in working order.
-All of these tests should be done many time during the iterative development process, and then once gain once development has finished.
+All of these tests should be done many time during the iterative development process, and then once again once development has finished.

 I will write automated tests so that I can ensure the site works quickly.